Blazemeter/taurus/docs/ScenarioBuilding.md

     default-port: 80  # http request defaults, port
     keepalive: true  # true by default, applied on all requests in scenario
     retrieve-resources: true  # true by default, retrieves all embedded resources
-    concurrent-pull-size: 10  # pull size for concurrent download, 4 by default
+    concurrent-pool-size: 10  # pool size for concurrent download, 4 by default
     data-sources: # list of external data sources
       - path/to/my.csv  # this is a shorthand form
       - path: path/to/another.csv  # this is full form, path option is required